pbiggar/phc/doc/manual/representingphp.rst

    $g->greet("TACS");

 Using the |phc| abstract syntax, this looks like the tree shown in figure :ref:`abstracttree`.

+.. _abstracttree:
 .. figure:: img/abstract-tree.jpg

    Function call in the AST